scriptPilot/pouchdb-mysql/README.md

 # PouchDB + MySQL

-> ⚠️ Development is ongoing - do not use in production

 Local persistent database with optional synchronization to and from MySQL.

 Powered by [PouchDB](https://pouchdb.com/) and [PHP CRUD API](https://github.com/mevdschee/php-crud-api).